 Councillors who are part of the Licensing Committee dealing with the licence may not be able to represent an 'interested party'.
 They may recommend another councillor who may help.

-If there are any doubts then please contact Anton Walden, Licensing Officer by e-mail anton.walden@canterbury.gov.uk
+If there are any doubts then please contact Anton Walden, Licensing Officer by email business.support@canterbury.gov.uk

 11. Exchange of Information